 Knocked a glass of red wine onto your gorgeous new carpet?
 Returned home to see that your pet pooch has left an unwelcome present while you were away?
-The living room is often the setting for some of the most frustrating and agonising messy accidents that occur in the home.
-You can do just about whatever you like to try to prevent them – but sooner or later you just know someone is going to knock over their glass, drop their plate of food, or squish their muddy shoes into your gorgeous new carpet.
+The living room is often the setting for some of the most frustrating and agonisingly messy accidents that occur in the home.
+Considering it can be the hub of the home, it’s no surprise that at some point, someone knocks over their glass, drops their plate of food, or just squishes their muddy shoes into your gorgeous new carpet.
 It might even be you!
-That fact is that accidents will happen – all you can do is to be prepared for when the time eventually comes.
+That fact is that accidents will always happen – all you can do is to be prepared for when the time eventually comes.
 That means having a top-notch carpet cleaner on hand to save the day.
-Which carpet cleaners are best-prepared to help you out?
-Let’s find out with our latest review and ratings.
+But which carpet cleaners are best-prepared to help you out?